OutSystems/docs-bestpractices/src/development/components/forge-components-best-practices.md

 ## Introduction

 OutSystems components enable reusability of code and are an important piece to accelerate application delivery.

-The [OutSystems Forge](https://www.outsystems.com/forge/) is the place where you can share your components with the OutSystems community.
+If you think you built a component that can help other developers, consider sharing it with the OutSystems community in the [Forge](https://www.outsystems.com/forge/).

 ## Forge best practices

-Before [publishing your OutSystems component to Forge](https://success.outsystems.com/Support/Forge_Components/Forge_FAQs/Sharing_a_Project#How_do_I_publish_a_component.3F), make sure it follows the best practices below.
+Before [publishing your OutSystems component to the Forge](https://success.outsystems.com/Support/Forge_Components/Forge_FAQs/Sharing_a_Project#How_do_I_publish_a_component.3F), make sure it follows the best practices below.

 ### Start small { #small }